gebhardm/flmlocal/README.md

     scp -r * root@<FLM ip address>:/www/

-You are prompted for the root's password (default is `root`), then all necessary files are transferred (recursively through option -r) to your Fluksometer.
+You are prompted for the root's password (default is `root`, better change it), then all necessary files are transferred (recursively through option -r) to your Fluksometer.

 By that you gain direct access to the different visualization alternatives directly from the Fluksometer's landing page navigation when calling